aceholecousins/hoverbattle/devlog.md

 remove nashwan because the company that bought bitmap brothers are anal about it implement minigun

-just implemented debug text drawing, still missing in p2, want to use it for the barrel bug
+just implemented debug text drawing